 You can instead mount a directory from your Docker daemon’s host into a container; you may have seen this used once or twice in the previous posts.

 Mounting a host directory can be useful for testing.
 For example, you can mount source code inside a container.
 Then, change the source code and see its effect on the application in real time.
 The directory on the host must be specified as an absolute path and if the directory doesn’t exist Docker will automatically create it for you.
-This auto-creation of the host path has been deprecated.

 The next example command mounts the host directory